YuhsiHu/YuhsiHu/README.md

 - 🔭 I’m currently a MPhil student in Chinese University of Hong Kong, Shenzhen

-- 🌱 I’m currently learning SLAM and 3D reconstruction.
+- 🌱 I’m currently learning computer vision and 3D reconstruction.

 - 📫 How to reach me: yuxihu1998@qq.com